cloudblog004/fantasticfoodies/content/en/posts/1840-recipe-of-any-night-of-the-week-chicken-cordon-blue-casserole.md

 recipeinstructions:
 - "Pre-heat oven to 450°"
 - "PREP: Shred rotisserie chicken into bite size pieces."
-- "PREP: Microwave frozen rice &amp; broccoli according to package instructions."
+- "PREP: Microwave frozen rice & broccoli according to package instructions."
 - "Cover the bottom of the dish with the rice , even out as much as possible.
-Season rice with garlic salt &amp; pepper to liking."
+Season rice with garlic salt & pepper to liking."
-- "Next layer is the broccoli, even out over rice &amp; season to liking."
+- "Next layer is the broccoli, even out over rice & season to liking."
 - "Pour cream of chicken evenly over broccoli and rice."
 - "Place chicken pieces evenly over casserole."
 - "Arrange 6 slices of cheese over chicken."